 It’s usually open from 9 AM to 7 PM from March-October and stays open a few hours later in August.

-There are tons of other options for enjoying onsen in Hakone.
+There are tons of other options for enjoying hot springs in Hakone.

-Many ryokans have their own, and you can typically access them for 500-2,000 yen even if you aren’t staying there.
+Many ryokans have their own hot springs, and you can typically access them for 500-2,000 yen even if you aren’t staying there.

 For more information, check out this guide.